meshmol/mesh/readme.txt

-I'm trying to implement Scheme compileer in compliance with R7RS.
+I'm trying to implement Scheme compiler in compliance with R7RS.